 Sources of metals from construction sites include sediment-bound metals, construction materials, and equipment used on construction sites.
 Building materials and construction waste exposed to stormwater can leach and contribute metals to waterways.
 During dry weather, the potential contribution of metals loading from Responsible Dischargers is low.

-WLA Translation
+Waste Load Allocation Translation

-1) Dry-weather WLA
+1) Dry-weather Waste Load Allocation

-The San Gabriel River Metals TMDL assigns concentration-based and mass-based WLAs for dry-weather discharges of copper and selenium.
+The San Gabriel River Metals TMDL assigns concentration-based and mass-based waste load allocations for dry-weather discharges of copper and selenium.
 Non-Stormwater Discharges (NSWDs) are authorized in this General Permit if Section IV.A terms and conditions are met to control the discharge of pollutants from the construction site.
 Section IV.B prohibits all NSWDs not authorized under Section IV.A; therefore, all unauthorized NSWDs must be either eliminated or have regulatory coverage under a separate NPDES permit.
 Authorized NSWDs, as defined in this General Permit, are authorized because these discharges do not commingle with stormwater associated with construction activity.
 The Regional Water Board may impose additional requirements on NSWDs if deemed necessary per site-specific analysis.

-2) Wet-weather WLAs
+2) Wet-weather Waste Load Allocations

-The San Gabriel River Metals TMDL assigns a mass-based WLA per construction area in kilograms per day (kg/d) for lead for discharges into the San Gabriel River Reach 2 watershed (all upstream reaches and tributaries) and Coyote Creek or its tributaries.
-The WLAs are shown in Table 69 and Table 70 below.
+The San Gabriel River Metals TMDL assigns a mass-based waste load allocation per construction area in kilograms per day (kg/d) for lead for discharges into the San Gabriel River Reach 2 watershed (all upstream reaches and tributaries) and Coyote Creek or its tributaries.
+The waste load allocations are shown in Table 69 and Table 70 below.

-Table 69 – San Gabriel River Reach 2 Watershed WLA
+Table 69 – San Gabriel River Reach 2 Watershed Waste Load Allocation